beurdouche/tls13-spec/draft-ietf-tls-tls13.md

                           "traffic upd", "", Hash.length)
 ~~~~

-Once client/server_application_traffic_secret_N+1 and its associated traffic keys have been computed,
+Once client/server_application_traffic_secret_N+1 and its associated
-implementations SHOULD delete client_/server_application_traffic_secret_N and its associated traffic
+traffic keys have been computed, implementations SHOULD delete
-keys.
+client_/server_application_traffic_secret_N and its associated traffic keys.

 ## Traffic Key Calculation

 The traffic keying material is generated from the following input values:

-* A secret value
+- A secret value
-* A purpose value indicating the specific value being generated
+- A purpose value indicating the specific value being generated
-* The length of the key
+- The length of the key

 The traffic keying material is generated from an input traffic secret value using:

 ~~~~
     [sender]_write_key = HKDF-Expand-Label(Secret, "key", "", key_length)
-    [sender]_write_iv = HKDF-Expand-Label(Secret, "iv", "", iv_length)
+    [sender]_write_iv  = HKDF-Expand-Label(Secret, "iv" , "", iv_length)
 ~~~~

 \[sender] denotes the sending side.
 The Secret value for each record type